melexis/warnings-plugin/README.rst

 Parse for Coverity Defects
 --------------------------

-Coverity is a static analysis tool which has option to run desktop analysis on your local changes and report the results back directly in the console.
+Coverity is a static analysis tool that includes a CLI tool to run desktop analysis on your local changes and report the results back directly in the console.
 You only need to list affected files and below example lists changed files between your branch and master, which it then forwards to ``cov-run-desktop``: